ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

-If a resource server receives a ClientKeyExchange message that contains a `psk_identity` with a length greater than zero, it MUST process the contents of the `psk_identity` field as access token that is stored with the authorization information endpoint, before continuing the DTLS handshake.
-If the contents of the `psk_identity` do not yield a valid access token for the requesting client, the resource server aborts the DTLS handshake with an `illegal_parameter` alert.
+If a resource server receives a ClientKeyExchange message that contains a `psk_identity` with a length greater than zero, it MUST parse the contents of the `psk_identity` field as CBOR data structure and process the contents as following:

+* If the data contains a `cnf` field with a `COSE_Key` structure with a `kid`, the resource server continues the DTLS handshake with the stored key associated with this kid.
+* If the data comprises additional CWT information, this information must be stored as access token for this DTLS association before continuing with the DTLS handshake.

+If the contents of the `psk_identity` do not yield sufficient information to select a valid access token for the requesting client, the resource server aborts the DTLS handshake with an `illegal_parameter` alert.

 When the resource server receives an access token, it MUST check if the access token is still valid, if the resource server is the